All best sellers

 Overall, painting miniatures with aerosols can be a great way to save time and achieve a smooth, even base coat.
 With practice and patience, you can produce excellent results and create beautiful and detailed miniatures that you can be proud of.

-• Under-spraying: Under-spraying can occur when you hold the paint spray too far away from the miniature or don't apply enough paint.
+• Under-spraying: Under-spraying can occur when you hold the spray primer too far away from the miniature or don't apply enough paint.
 This can result in a patchy or uneven finish.

-• Runs and drips: Runs and drips can occur when you apply too much in one area or don't move the spray can in a smooth, even motion.
+• Runs and drips: Runs and drips can occur when you apply too much in one area or don't move the aerosol in a smooth, even motion.
 This can result in unsightly blobs or drips that can be difficult to fix.

 • Clogging: Clogging can occur when the nozzle becomes clogged with dried paint or debris.
 This can cause the paint spray to become uneven or stop working altogether.